robert7/QEverCloud/README.md

 ## Include files for applications using the library

-Include *QEverCloud.h* or *QEverCloudOAuth.h* into the application's source files.
-The latter header is needed if you use OAuth functionality.
+Two "cumulative" headers - *QEverCloud.h* or *QEverCloudOAuth.h* - include everything needed for the general and OAuth functionality correspondingly.
+More "fine-grained" headers are available within the same subfolder if needed.